storesafe/cordova-sqlcipher-adapter/README.md

 ### SQLite Plugin

-Obtain sqlcipher version of sqlite3.h & sqlite3.c.
+Copy `SQLitePlugin.h` & `SQLitePlugin.m` into your project's Plugins subdirectory in the file system.

+Copy `sqlite3.h` & `sqlite3.c` from `src/ios/sqlcipher` into your project's Plugins subdirectory in the file system.

-Drag .h and .m files into your project's Plugins folder (in xcode) -- I always just have "Create references" as the option selected.
+Include the .h and .m files into your project's Plugins folder in Xcode (I always have "Create references" as the option selected).

-Take the precompiled javascript file from build/, or compile the coffeescript file in src/ to javascript WITH the top-level function wrapper option (default).
+Install the precompiled Javascript file from `www`, or compile the coffeescript in SQLitePlugin.coffee.md WITH the top-level function wrapper option (default).

-Use the resulting javascript file in your HTML.
+Use the resulting javascript file in your HTML -- not needed for Cordova/PhoneGap 3.0(+).

 Enable the SQLitePlugin in `config.xml` (Cordova/PhoneGap 2.x):